 Another situation where spreadsheet simulation is useful involves doing a "what-if" or sensitivity analysis for models having unknown parameters that are not necessarily random.
-Modelers frequently want to determine how sensitive the performance measure is to variations in these parameters.
-This is often the case in spreadsheet models.
-For example, in a model that concerns the leasing or purchase of a piece of real estate, the mortgage interest rate at the time the contract is signed is a parameter that is unknown.
+It is often the case in spreadsheet models that modelers frequently want to determine how sensitive the performance measure is to variations in these parameters.
+For example, in a model that concerns the leasing or purchase of a piece of real estate, the mortgage interest rate at the time the contract is signed is an unknown parameter.
 The present value of each decision (lease vs. buy) will depend upon this parameter value.
-If only one or two parameters are involved, modelers can use the "data table" feature of the spreadsheet that lets one setup a list of values for the unknown parameter and evaluate the performance measure when each parameter value is substituted into the model.
+If only one or two parameters are involved, modelers can use the "Table" command of the "Data" menu to evaluate the performance measure when each parameter value in a collection of possible values is substituted into the model.
 Excel and other spreadsheets will support this calculation with one unknown parameter and many performance measures, or with two unknown parameters and one performance measure.
 For example, one could vary the interest rate from 5.5% to 11.0% in steps of .5% and, for each value, compute the present value of the lease decision and the present value of the buy decision.
-One could vary the interest rate and also vary the value of the property over a discrete set of values, and for each combination of these two values, compute the difference between the present values of the two decisions.
+Or, one could vary the interest rate and also vary the value of the property over a discrete set of values, and for each combination of these two values, compute the difference between the present values of the two decisions.

-It is usually the case in real spreadsheet models that there are many unknown parameters, as well as multiple performance measures.
+In real spreadsheet models, there are normally many unknown parameters, as well as multiple performance measures.
 This type of what-if analysis can become unwieldy when the number of parameters is more than a few.
 For example, suppose that the number of unknown parameters in the model is 10, and the number of possible values for each of these parameters is 3, denoting the minimum, most likely and maximum values.
-The number of recalculations that must be performed in order to assess all combinations of these possible values is $3^{10} = 59,049$.
-Clearly, this is possible only if the process of recalculation is automated, and then it is rather timeconsuming.
+Then, the number of recalculations that must be performed in order to assess all combinations of these possible values is $3^{10} = 59,049$.
+Clearly, this is possible only if the process of recalculation is automated, and then it is rather time-consuming.
 If the number of parameters increases to just 15, the number of recalculations grows to about 14 million, an infeasible amount of computing on most desktop systems.
 The solution to this conundrum is simulation.
 By sampling these unknown values from appropriate distributions, one can do a "what-if" analysis on a model with a large number of unknown parameters.
 In fact, 1000 replications is generally enough observations to assess the variation in the output measures, regardless of the number of combinations of values of unknown parameters.

 Thus, simulation is a useful technique when the number of unknown parameters is moderate or large.

-The mechanics of setting up and running a spreadsheet simulation are very much the same in both of these cases, but there is one important difference in the way the output data are analyzed: When simulating a stochastic model, you are usually interested in using the output data to estimate an unknown performance measure for the model; when using simulation for sensitivity analysis, you are interested in using the output data to assess the amount of variation in one or more output quantities.
+The mechanics of setting up and running a spreadsheet simulation are very much the same in both of these cases, but there is one important difference in the way the output data are analyzed: When simulating a stochastic model, you are usually interested in using the output data to estimate an unknown performance measure for the model; when doing sensitivity analysis, you are interested in using the output data to assess the amount of variation in one or more output quantities.